The YAEL test can be taken via either of two routes:

 If your cancellation request is submitted over 14 days after registering, and before the registration deadline for the relevant test administration, the service charge will be 30% of the test fee.

 If your cancellation request is submitted over 14 days after registering, and after the registration deadline for the relevant test administration, the service charge will be 45% of the test fee.

 Refunds will be processed by direct bank deposit.
 Please ensure that your bank details are entered accurately.

 Reporting Test Scores

 Reporting Test Scores to the Educational Institutions

 Your scores will be reported directly to Ben-Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion, Ariel University and the Open University of Israel within 45 days of the test date.
 Your scores will also be reported to the other institutions that you selected on the registration form.
 The institutions to which NITE can report scores are listed here.
 NITE does not report test scores to educational institutions other than those listed, or those specified on your registration form.
 All of the institutions guarantee that the scores will be used solely for their own admissions purposes.
 The educational institutions process candidates' applications on the basis of the scores reported directly to them by NITE.
 Candidates cannot report their scores themselves.

 Reporting Test Scores to the Examinee

 Within 45 days of the test administration, around the same time the scores are reported to the institutions, your scores will be available on the NITE website.
 To access your scores, you will need the ID number or foreign passport number with which you registered for the test, and associated password.
 Your scores will also be emailed to you.
-If you specified that you did not want your scores reported by email, you will receive them only by mail.

 Please note the following points before contacting NITE with regard to your scores: